What is SSIC Code & ROC in Singapore?

-An SSIC code, or Singapore Standard Industrial Classification Code, is a number that is used to categorize a company’s business operations that take place in Singapore.
-ROC, or Registrar of Companies, is authorities appointed as a regulator for all the companies and aspiring entrepreneurs in the country.
+An SSIC code, or Singapore Standard Industrial Classification Code, categorizes a company’s business operations in Singapore.
+ROC, or Registrar of Companies, regulates all the companies and aspiring entrepreneurs in the country.

 The Accounting and Corporate Regulatory Authority (ACRA) is a statutory board in Singapore that regulates the regulation of corporations and public accountants, as well as facilitating business development.
 ACRA Singapore also has the authority to impose composition penalties and issue court summonses to firms that fail to comply with the Companies Act’s continuing compliance requirements.